 Design and fit

-I for one dislike watches that look like little spaceships on your wrist.
+I dislike watches that look like little spaceships on your wrist.
 They’re just so bulky and unattractive.

-Being a woman, some watches can look pretty big on my wrist, but the Garmin Forerunner 235 running watch fits well on my wrist and doesn’t look too out of place.
+I have tiny wrists so some watches can look pretty big on me.
+But the Garmin Forerunner 235 running watch fits well on my wrist and doesn’t look too out of place.

-The silicon straps also have a lot of strap holes so I don’t have to worry about it jiggling on your wrist.
+The silicon straps also have a lot of strap holes so I don’t have to worry about it jiggling on my wrist.

 On all my runs so far, not once have I worried about its fit.

-The only downside of this, because Garmin have clearly wanted to reduce the watch’s weight, is that it does feel quite plastic-like.
+The only downside of it being a lightweight watch – because Garmin have clearly wanted to reduce the watch’s weight – is that it does feel quite plastic-like.